-Parameter WLAN Access-Point Configuration SSID The network name (called SSID) Security mode The desired security mode WPA mode The desired encryption method.
-WPA3 + WPA2 mixed mode should be preferred WPA cipher The WPA cipher to be used, the default is to run both (TKIP and CCMP) Passphrase The passphrase used for authentication with WPA-Personal.
-Force PMF Enables Protected Management Frames Hide SSID Hides the SSID Isolate clients Disables client-to-client communication Band steering master The WLAN interface which the client should be steered to Accounting Sets accounting profile
+Parameter WLAN Access-Point Configuration SSID The network name (called SSID) SSID The network name (called SSID) , Security mode The desired security mode WPA mode The desired encryption method.
+WPA3 + WPA2 mixed is be preferred mode should WPA cipher The WPA cipher to be used, the default is to run bot CCMP) h (TKIP and Passphrase The passphrase used for authentication with WPA-Perso nal.
+Force PMF Enables Protected Management Frames Hide SSID Hides the SSID Isolate clients Disables client-to-client communication Band steering master The WLAN interface which the client should be steered to 0 Opportunistic Wireless Encryption transition The WLAN interface for a seamless transition from an Control of the work of the PEN WLAN Accounting Sets accounting profile